rhysnewell/fast-nnt/README.md

 ### TODO
 - Work on parallelism.
 Not a priority as the program is fast enough.
 - Test on giant datasets.

+### Citations

+If you use this tool in your work, please cite the original authors work:
+- Daniel H. Huson and David Bryant.
+The SplitsTree App: interactive analysis and visualization using phylogenetic trees and networks.
+Nature Methods (2024) https://doi.org/10.1038/s41592-024-02406-3

+You can also cite this repository directly: